• Skip to primary navigation

 Sweet and Spicy

-I like them sweet, but if you don’t like them too sweet, you can reduce the sugar alittle.
-I also like a little spice so there’s a tsp of chili flakes in these, but you can adjust it up or down depending on your taste.
-They’d be great with fresh hot peppers in them too.
+I like them sweet, but if you don't like them too sweet, you can reduce the sugar alittle.
+I also like a little spice so there's a teaspoon of chili flakes in these, but you can adjust it up or down depending on your taste.
+They'd be great with fresh hot peppers in them too.

 slow cooker baked beans